severak/mapstyles/README.md

 # Severák's map styles

 Custom map styles for Openstreetmap.
 These were implemented using Mapbox Studio but Mapbox decided to remove their free tier.
-Now these will be ported to [Shortbread](https://shortbread-tiles.org/).
+Now some of these are ported to [Shortbread tiles](https://shortbread-tiles.org/).

 ## status

-I am porting these old styles to Shortbread.
-No public demo available yet.
+Style called Vincent is now being developed.
+See [demo](https://severak.github.io/mapstyles/vincent/).

 ## styles and other content